gonicus/gofaxip/README.md

 ## Installation

-We recommend running GOfax.IP on Debian 8 ("Jessie"), so these instructions cover Debian in detail.
+We recommend running GOfax.IP on Debian 10 ("Buster"), so these instructions cover Debian in detail.
 Of course it is possible to install and use GOfax.IP on other Linux distributions and possibly other Unixes supported by golang, FreeSWITCH and HylaFAX.

 ### Dependencies